Roast Baked Vegetables -3 Major Health Benefits! Great with Any Meal!

 2: A diet rich in vegetables and fruits is known to – lower blood pressure, reduce the risk of heart disease and stroke, prevent many forms of cancer, lower risk of eye and digestive problems, having a positive effect upon blood sugar, this helps with reducing your intake of sugary and processed foods.

-3: Eating non-starchy vegetables and fruits like apples, pears, and green leafy vegetables is known to promote weight loss when combined with exercise, eliminating packaged, processed bakery type foods, alcohol and soft drink .
-The inclusion of fresh vegetables and fruit because of their low glycemic levels helps to prevent blood sugar spikes that can increase hunger.
+3: Eating non-starchy vegetables and fruits like apples, pears, and green leafy vegetables is known to promote weight loss when combined with exercise, eliminating packaged, processed bakery type foods, alcohol and soft drink.
+The inclusion of fresh vegetables and fruit because of their low glycaemic levels helps to prevent blood sugar spikes that can increase hunger.

-Health Tip: Use Sweet potato instead of regular potato with the inclusion of pumpkin.
+3: Health Choice: Use Sweet potato instead of regular potato with the inclusion of pumpkin.

 I don’t think there is anything better than Baked Roast Vegetables, they can be added to a salad, enjoyed on toast or in a sandwich.
 Eaten hot or cold, they are YUMMY!